 Physical trainers are more commonly known today as personal trainers, and to become a certified personal trainer, students must complete a certificate program and pass a test.
 High school graduates or GED holders can apply to these programs, but other requirements, such as a credential in first aid, might be necessary.
 These programs are offered at many types of post-secondary schools, including vocational schools, universities and community colleges.

 Physical Trainer Certification and Certificate Program Information

-After taking personal training coursework, students are knowledgeable about human anatomy, physiology and human movement.
+Students in personal training certificate classes study human anatomy, physiology and human movement.
 They learn how to evaluate fitness levels, create fitness plans and perform various exercises properly.
 Some common classes include: